-- As discussed above, you can always choose might be needed to make a purchase or I take advantage of such Amazon.com features - You can add or update certain information or pages such as those referenced in the "Which Information Can I Access?" section.
-When you pdate information, we usually keep a copy or - to review them for changes.)
+- As discussed above, you can always choose might be needed to make a purchase or take advantage of such Amazon.com features as Your Profile, Wish Lists, Customer - You can add or update certain information or pages such as those referenced in the "Which Information Can I Access?" section.
+When yo update information, we usually keep a copy of - manusciation Endersones.
+(It yes so-ments to receive Conditions all Lips and other legal notices from us, such as this Privacy hotice, these notices will still power year us of Amazon.com, and it is your responsibility to review them for changes.)

-If you do not want us to use personal information that we gather to allow third parties to personalize advertisements we display to you, please adjust your Advertising - The Help portion of the toolbar on most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
+If you do not want us to use personal information have agather to allow third parties to personalize advertisements we - display to you, please adjust your Advertising - The Help portion of the toolbar on most browsers will tell you how to prevent your have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 Additionally, you can disable or delete similar data used by browser add-ons, such as Flash cookies, by changing the add-on's settings or visiting the Web site of its manufacturer.
-However, because cookles allow you to take advantage of some of Amazon.com's essential features, we recommend that you leave them turned of children.
+However, because cookles allow you to take advantage of some of Amazon.com's essential features, we recommend that you leave them turned i children.
 We sell children's products for purchase by Amazon.com only with the involvement of a parent